qpdf/qpdf/manual/cli.rst

    .. help: allow insecure cryptographic algorithms

-      All creation of files with weak cryptographic algorithms.
+      Allow creation of files with weak cryptographic algorithms.
 This option is necessary to create 40-bit files or 128-bit files that use RC4 encryption.